SCpDev/roll_up_token/README.md

 2. `fee` 2 bytes
 3. `number_transaction_of_this_type` 12 bits

 For each batch, the records are concatenated together and then hashed to produce a single digest.
-This digest is passed as a public input to the SNARK circuit to ensure that the on-chain and in-circuit data match.
+This digest is passed as a public input to the Zero Knowledge circuit to ensure that the on-chain and in-circuit data match.

 Then the circuit processes these transactions and ensures that: